Growing Farmers. Growing Food.

 Who buys the food grown at Big River Farms?

 Participating farmers have a guaranteed market for their produce.
-Big River Farms supports sales through wholesale contracts, farmers markets, individual CSAs, and our Big River Farms CSA, which aggregates vegetables from several growers.
+Big River Farms supports sales through wholesale contracts, farmers markets, and CSAs.

 Winter classes and in-field trainings are open to the public.
 The land-based program supports populations that have had difficulty accessing resources to establish farms due to systemic racism and xenophobia (e.g., immigrant, refugee, BIPOC, LGBTQ, women+, veteran, low-income, etc.).
 Land-based participants must have access to resources needed to participate (e.g., transportation, money for program costs, enough time to meet program requirements, etc.).
 You must also commit to producing vegetables on a market scale, learning the principles and practices of organic farming, and learning to manage a U.S. farm business.